Analysing Michael Mann’s sprawling study of the disassociated city

 The one truly authentic bond that exists in the movie (asides from the one Max has with his demanding mother) is that of Max and Annie (Jada Pinkett Smith), who in the ultimate irony are fated by an unlikely contrivance.
 In Collateral, characters cross with happenstance on several occasions — Annie and Vincent on parallel escalators, Vincent, Max and Fanning in a hospital elevator — but Max and Annies’ is the only relationship which doesn’t act as a reminder that in the modern, sprawling metropolis, people are everywhere and nowhere.
 Still, the two are not exempt from the city’s alienating nature.
 Max is a lonely momma’s boy with fading dreams of success, Annie a high-flying professional hiding behind a mask of inhuman strength, the kind of person who immerses herself in isolated, late-night workloads as a way to escape the reality of her existence.
 In the end, it is a shared predicament that brings the two of them together, the defence mechanisms they have created manifesting in different personalities of a complimentary nature.

-The only other relationship that shows any hint of a human connection is that of our two central characters.
+The only other relationship that shows any hint of a human connection (asides from that of Max and his mother) is that of our two central characters.
 Though their relationship is one of co-dependency that either would destroy given the right motivations, there are moments of comedy that alleviate affairs and endear us to Max and Vincent as a buddy pairing, giving us just enough rope to hang ourselves with.
 When Max is robbed at gunpoint by a gang of opportunistic thugs, an emerging Vincent puts out their lights with a fearsome display of coldblooded professionalism.
 Of course, he merely wants his briefcase back, which contains the information he needs to finish the job, but as an audience we embrace him as our protagonist’s saviour.
 He becomes a temporary hero.
 The same can be said when Max’s exploitative boss threatens to dock his pay for damage incurred to his cab.
 Once again Vincent takes control of the situation, calling out his boss’s bullshit and threatening legal action.
 Max’s life may be in Vincent’s hands, but there are occasions when that isn’t necessarily a bad thing.

 The movie’s highlight comes when the tables are suddenly turned.
 After visiting his sick mother in hospital at Vincent’s request, our downtrodden pawn is overcome by a reckless surge of determination, fleeing the building and tossing his captor’s briefcase off a bridge.
 On the one hand, you have to admire Max’s fleeting moment of courage and determination, characteristics he will have to develop further rather quickly.
 As you can probably imagine, the kind of people who pay to have a series of witnesses assassinated in a single night are rather short on patience, and since an usually impeccable Vincent may be walking the proverbial plank by humbly visiting his boss’ big city nightclub, he forces Max to impersonate him to request a back-up disc of his remaining targets, his mother’s welfare being the bargaining chip.
 Foxx is exceptional as the faux-assassin forced into the Lion’s Den, his meek facade crumbling under a masterful turn of hard-ass deception that puts the power back in Vincent’s hands, but also Max’s.
 Throughout the movie, Vincent has been pushing Max to stand up for himself, encouraging him to call the hotshot lawyer who took an unexpected liking to him and finally take control of his life, and when she inevitably emerges as one of Vincent’s targets, there is no turning back.
 Max’s oppressor has finally made a man out of him.